Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Construction by the intersection subspace

-Part $2$: We focus on proving the minimum distance $d\geq6$.
-Notice that the sum of the first $\ell$ rows of $H$ is an all-one vector.
-Thus the minimum distance of $\C$ must be even.
-To verify that the code $\C$ has the minimum distance $d\geq6$, it suffices to show that the submatrix $H^i_G$ satisfies the conditions in Lemma \ref{lem:condition}.
+Part $2$: To verify that the code $\mathcal{C}$ has the minimum distance $d\geq6$ is equivalent to showing that the submatrix $H^i_G$ of $H$ satisfies the conditions in Lemma \ref{lem:condition}.
+Notably, the sum of the first $\ell$ rows of $H$ is an all-one vector.
+Thus the minimum distance of $\mathcal{C}$ must be even.